Applicant Guidance

 This study examines how legislators use research evidence throughout the policymaking process by mapping their uses of research to existing theories of research utilization.
 The authors offer insights into the uses of research in the policy process that are not predicted by existing theory, and share findings that may be used to predict and improve the use of research evidence in the policy process.

-This book chapter contains a discussion on the identification of promising approaches to promote research use.
+This chapter contains a discussion on the identification of promising approaches to promote research use.

 This essay draws on insights from the Foundation’s portfolio of work on understanding and improving the use of research evidence to suggest new approaches to promote evidence-based policymaking.
 It concludes with an agenda for future research on evidence-based policies to understand how these policies achieve their intended outcomes and ultimately improve youth outcomes.